mongodb/specifications/source/auth/auth.rst

 - ``accessToken``: An OIDC access token string.
 The driver MUST NOT attempt to validate ``accessToken`` directly.
-- ``expiresInSeconds``: An optional expiry duration for the access token.
+- ``expiresIn``: An optional expiry duration for the access token.
+Drivers MUST interpret the value 0 as an infinite duration and error if a negative value is returned.
+Drivers SHOULD use the most idiomatic type for representing a duration in the driver's language.
+Note that the access token expiry value is currently not used in `Credential Caching`_, but is intended to support future caching optimizations.

-  Drivers MUST support and document values for both an expiry duration and a value that indicates the expiry duration is unknown or infinite, like 0 or ``null``.
+The signature and naming of the callback API is up to the driver's discretion.

-The signature of the callback is up to the driver's discretion.
 Drivers MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future without breaking backward compatibility.

 An example callback API might look like: